wekser/laragram

 How It Works

 Telegram sends a POST request to /{prefix}/{secret}.
-Laragram authenticates the sender, resolves the user's current station (state), matches a route, calls your controller, and returns a JSON response back to Telegram.
+Laragram authenticates the sender, resolves the user's current station (state), matches a route, and calls your controller.
+The controller returns one or several BotResponse objects; Laragram delivers each as an outbound Telegram Bot API call and answers the webhook with 200 OK.

 Routes

-Bot routes live in routes/laragram.php.
+Bot routes live in routes/laragram/routes.php.
 Use the injected $collection variable or the BotRoute facade — both are equivalent.

 use Wekser\Laragram\Facades\BotRoute;